The Armored Suckermouths

 Housing Requirements for Plecostomus

-With so many species of suckermouth catfish to choose from, no matter what size aquarium or type of fish you own there is one just right for you.
-For example, the common pleco, Hypostomus plecostomus, can grow to over 12” and will eventually need an aquarium of at least 75 gallons, while Otocinclus will be perfectly content in a 10 gallon tank.
+With so many species of suckermouth catfish to choose from, no matter what size aquarium or type of fish you own, there is one just right for you.
+For example, the common pleco, Hypostomus plecostomus, can grow to over 12” and will eventually need an aquarium of at least 75 gallons, while Otocinclus will be perfectly content in a 10-gallon tank.
 Plecostomus tend to be secretive, so caves, hollow logs and other size-appropriate hiding places should be available in the aquarium.
-Moderate to good circulation should be provided to simulate the fast moving rivers many species inhabit in the wild.
+Moderate to good circulation should be provided to simulate the fast-moving rivers many species inhabit in the wild.
 Decorate the tank with driftwood for refuge as well as a source of food.

 Many suckermouth catfish are nocturnal and spend a good portion of the day hiding in a crevice or under an overhang.
 However, some will adapt to aquarium life and be more sociable during the day, especially at feeding time.
 Loricariids are compatible with most aquarium fish, although tank mates should be roughly the same size as they are.
 Large predatory fish may try to eat smaller pleco’s or Otocinclus, resulting in the catfish becoming lodged in the bigger fish’s throat.
-On the other hand, large pleco’s can be safely mixed with smaller fish as they will usually not try to eat them.
+On the other hand, large plecos can be safely mixed with smaller fish as they will not usually try to eat them.